 After a drought of over two years, this blog is being revived!
 Why?
 Because we have plans we want to share.
 As many of our friends and family know, Tom and I (and the kids of course) are moving half way around the world to Singapore!
 I knew I kept this poor, neglected blog around for a reason!
-After months of secrecy during which I resigned from my position as a school psychologist with the AEA, we sold our much-loved house, and we moved to a less expensive apartment in Ames, we are here.
+After months of secrecy during which I resigned from my position as a school psychologist with the AEA, we sold our much-loved house, and we moved to a less expensive apartment, we are here.
 Tom and I spent 24 hours traveling to spend some time visiting the country we will live in for the next three years.
 That has brought many decisions and new experiences, but first the questions we are commonly asked:

 First, where the heck is Singapore?

 Folks know it’s in Asia, but that is about it.
 Singapore is on the most southern tip of Malaysia, near Indonesia, north west of Australia.
 Here’s a visual for you:

 Why would we ever choose to leave our friends and family?

 Good question!
 We know it isn’t forever; we’ve agreed to a 3-year assignment.
 Also, we are planning to return once a year to visit everyone!
 We will come back during the summer for a few weeks to see everyone we love back home.
 We would also LOVE it if you decided to visit us!
 Serious!

 13-14 hours, depending on daylight savings time.
 Right now it’s 13 hours.
 Our days and nights are opposite from our people in Iowa.
 I’ve been here a total of 3 days and so far I’ve needed to call or text my BFF twice while Iowa was sound asleep.
 It may be a problem….

 How long does it take to get to Singapore?